 And many times, you can earn credit line increases or graduate from a secured to an unsecured card by making a specified number of on-time monthly payments.

 However, many still don’t want to tie up hundreds of dollars in cash in order to get accepted on a credit card request form.
 What are the other options?

 Unsecured Credit Cards for bad credit

 Some companies will allow you an unsecured credit card for bad credit users, but it may depend on precisely how bad your credit history is.
 Other companies may not care about the exact credit score and may not even run a credit check.

 If you qualify for an unsecured card, you still have to evaluate the other factors to decide which card to request.
 For example, carefully consider the following:

 - The APR.
-If you are familiar with personal loans, this is likely the first T&C you think of, though not necessarily the most important one.
+If you are familiar with personal loans, this is likely the first T&C you think of, though it’s not necessarily the most important one.
 If you can avoid paying interest, after all, your interest rate will be irrelevant.

 - Fees.
 If you have to pay an annual fee just for the privilege of using the card, that’s a major drawback.
 And you also need to take note of late fee amounts, cash withdrawal fees, and foreign transaction fees.